Mountain Biking In Pemberton

 Pemberton’s mountain bikers want you to know that there is wicked riding north of Whistler; really epic stuff.

-Pemberton’s sandy soil, micro-climate, and intense 2010 investment in trail building equals an unparalleled mountain biking opportunity.Trails are well built and maintained and are meant for both up and downhill biking.
-As Pemberton resident and mountain biker Edward Witwicki says, “There are some shuttle rides in Pemberton, but the roads are pretty bad to shuttle, that’s why Pemberton is known as a community that pedals.
+Pemberton’s sandy soil, micro-climate, and intense 2010 investment in trail building results in an unparalleled mountain biking opportunity.Trails are well built and maintained and are meant for both up and downhill biking.
+As Pemberton resident and mountain biker Edward Witwicki says, “There are some shuttle rides in Pemberton, but the roads are pretty bad to shuttle.
+That’s why Pemberton is known as a community that pedals.
 Now with the new bike technology the pedalling up for the downhills makes it all worth it Pemberton is a great for “Enduro” it’s like Pemberton was made for “Enduro.”

 Being great for Enduro also means that Pemberton is a great place for things like the Ironman and the Nimby Fifty -- Races that are ideal for Pemberton trails and conditions.

 Mountain biking in Pemberton differs from nearby Squamish, Whistler and North Vancouver in both the climate and the types of trails.
 What that means to you as a rider is that you can often ride year-round, you’re going to be on some incredible single track for much of your ride, and you can ride from your back door to an epic trail often in minutes.
 As Edward Witwicki says, “What I like most about riding in Pemberton is the location of all the trails; I can leave from my front door and be at any trail within 2 – 15 minutes.
 I can choose to do a quick 30-minute loop (Usually my lunch hour) or an epic 8-hour grunt!!
 And everything in between.”